Tormenta FC 2

 South Georgia Tormenta FC 2, officially known as Tormenta FC 2, is an American soccer team based in Statesboro, Georgia, United States.
 Founded in 2019, the club fields a pre-professional team in USL League Two, the fourth tier of the American Soccer Pyramid.
 They are the reserve club of USL League One team South Georgia Tormenta FC.
-Tormenta FC 2 is known by the nickname Twomenta, a play off of Tormenta and the number 2.
+Tormenta FC 2 is known by the nickname Twomenta, a play on the word Tormenta and the number 2.
 The team went on a one-year hiatus for the 2023 USL League Two season.

 History

 The club was founded in 2019, when South Georgia Tormenta FC, which previously competed in the Premier Development League from 2016 through 2018, moved up to the professional divisions, joining the newly formed third-tier USL League One.
 Tormenta FC 2 was created to fill the vacated spot.

 In 2019, they defended the Deep South Division title, which was won by the first team in 2018.
 They won the South Division playoffs, defeating Southeast Division champions The Villages SC and then Midsouth Division champions Brazos Valley Cavalry F.C. in the Conference playoffs, before falling to Eastern Conference champions Reading United AC in the National Semi-finals.
 Earlier in the season, they competed in the 2019 U.S. Open Cup where they defeated professional club Chattanooga Red Wolves of USL League One in the first round, before being defeated by USL Championship side Nashville SC in the next round.